Indiana Sports Betting Laws

 Legal Age To Bet On Sports In Indiana

 While every form of gaming in the state of Indiana requires an age of 18, casino gaming only permits players who are 21 and older.
-The state does not technically have a minimum age for sports betting because there are no laws or regulations supporting it but it is advised to only gamble on sports when you are of the casino gaming age of 21.
-Offshore operators will accept players who are 18; however, we highly recommend sticking with the state’s laws as it will keep you getting yourself into any potential trouble.
+It is advised to only gamble on sports when you are of the casino gaming age of 21, as this is also the age set for sports betting in Indiana.
+Offshore operators will accept players who are 18 but there is nothing worse than not being able to collect your winnings because you earned them while underage gambling.

 Indiana Sports Betting FAQ's